 In 2006, members started a community project to educate and inspire members and the public through plant collections which beautify Collier Park.
 We continue to plant and maintain a garden with natives and waterwise plants and trees.
 We installed a Blue Star Memorial to honor all service personnel.
 There is a Children's Garden to enjoy.
-All RGC members are welcome to join the Collier Crew on the First Monday at 9:00 am!
-Chairperson: Teri Schmidt
+All RGC members are welcome to join the Collier Crew on the 1st and 3rd Mondays of each month from 9:00 am - noon.

 Ongoing at monthly meetings

 Tree Reforestation - Our club has committed to an annual purchase of 4 plantations ($272) to support the Cleveland National Forest reforestation program.
 Please make a donation to this worthy cause at each of our monthly meetings.

 Chairperson: Diane McKee

 Each year we offer scholarships to local high school students toward any horticulture related majors.
 These scholarships are funded by our garden tours and seasonal plant sales.
 Chairpersons:Georgie Suitor and Bernadette Faust

 Our club provides flowers to brighten the

 Ramona Community Library on a weekly

 basis.
 The library and community

 appreciate having fresh flowers from our